Nate-Crossman/Fall2025Startup/README.md

 * Ability for admin accounts to remove comments and posts

 ## Technologies
-Please note I'm still learning this process, so some uses of these technologies may be innacurate and/or impossible
+*Please note I'm still learning this process, so some uses of these technologies may be innacurate and/or impossible*

+**HTML** - Basic Structure of pages, such as login page, viewing page, or upload page

+**CSS** - Create a neutral and non-destracting style that works with multiple devices

+**React** - Use react to create expressive interactable features such as my cleverly named like-dislike system, and be able to send that information to the backend of the system

+**Service** - Backend should be able to process...
+* Login data
+* Multiple Image Uploads
+* Storing Comments
+* Use a clock API to timestamp uploads

+**DB/Login** - Used for storage of accounts, posts, and comments

+**Websocket** - Displaying uploaded posts from other accounts.

+## Deployment Instructions
+*TBD*